-Figure 4.3 shows the surficial geology in the Lake Dalrymple catchment, while Table 3.2, readily obtained from the Oak Ridges Moraine Groundwater Program (ORMGP) website, shows the surficial geology cover distribution across the Lake Dalrymple watershed, as well as across the two streams monitored between 2021 and 2023.
-Figure 4.4 shows the bedrock geology as well as areas of known or suspected karst and Figure 4.1 more clearly shows the streams that flow into Lake Dalrymple as well as the wetlands within the catchment.
+Figure 4.3 shows the surficial geology in the Lake Dalrymple catchment.
+Table 4.2 shows the surficial geology cover distribution across the Lake Dalrymple watershed, as well as across the two streams monitored between 2021 and 2023.
+Figure 4.4 shows the bedrock geology as well as areas of known or suspected karst and Figure 4.2 more clearly shows the streams that flow into Lake Dalrymple as well as the wetlands within the catchment.
 Figure 4.5 shows the simplified land use within the Lake Dalrymple catchment area.